Afghan refugee ‘living in fear’ after Home Office threaten to deport him

 In a separate briefing note on risk, decision-makers are also told that a person is at risk from the Taliban if they have “credibly resisted or opposed” the regime or if they are “perceived as ‘Westernised’ after having spent time in the West”.

 A Home Office spokesperson said that they do not routinely comment on individual cases.
-They added: “All asylum claims, including those from nationals of Afghanistan, Yemen, and Syria, are considered on a case by case basis, based on the facts presented by the claimant.
+They added: “All asylum claims, including those from nationals of Afghanistan, Yemen, and Syria, are considered on a case-by-case basis, based on the facts presented by the claimant.

 “That is the case regardless of the claimant’s country of origin and the prevailing situation there.
 We will not return anyone to countries where they have been found to be at risk of persecution or serious harm.”